JeffersonCarvalh0/timberland/README.md

 ## Running the demos

-To run a demo, `cd` into its folder and run `npx webpack` to compile and bundle the code.
+To run a demo, `cd` into the data structure folder and run `npx webpack` to compile and bundle the code.
 Open the `html` file located in `dist` folder of the demo with your desired web browser.

 # License